-- 23.1.
-The school contract with various organisations who provide services to the organisation, including: - Payroll Providers to enable us to pay our employees; - Pupil Assessment systems to support us with the tracking and monitoring of pupil achievement; - Communication systems to enable us to effectively communicate with parent and pupils; - School meal providers to support with the provision and payment for school meals; - Photographers to enable us to store pupil photographs for safeguarding purposes; - HR Systems for the effective management of all aspects of staff management; - 23.2 In order that these services can be provided effectively we are required to transfer personal data of data subjects to these data processors.
+23.1.
+The organisation contract with various organisations who provide services to the organisation, including:

+- Payroll Providers to enable us to pay our employees; - Parent payment systems to enable parents to pay for organisation meals, trips and/or uniforms; - Pupil Assessment systems to support us with the tracking and monitoring of pupil achievement; - Communication systems to enable us to effectively communicate with parents and pupils; - organisation meal providers to support with the provision and payment for organisation meals; - Photographers to enable us to store pupil photographs for safeguarding purposes; - HR Systems for the effective management of all aspects of staff management.

+23.2.
+In order that these services can be provided effectively, we are required to transfer the personal data of data subjects to these data processors.

-- 23.3 Personal data will only be transferred to a data processor if they agree to comply with our procedures and policies in relation to data security, or if they put in place adequate measures themselves to the satisfaction of the school. - 23.4.
-The school will always undertake due diligence of any data processor before transferring the personal data of data subjects to them. - 23.5.
-Contracts with data processors will comply with Data Protection Legislation and contain explicit obligations on the data processor to ensure compliance with the Data Protection Legislation, and compliance with the rights of Data Subjects.
+23.3.
+Personal data will only be transferred to a data processor if they agree to comply with our procedures and policies in relation to data security or if they put in place adequate measures themselves to the satisfaction of the organisation.

+23.4.
+The organisation will always undertake due diligence of any data processor before transferring the personal data of data subjects to them.

+23.5.
+Contracts with data processors will comply with Data Protection Legislation and contain explicit obligations on the data processor to ensure compliance with the Data Protection Legislation and compliance with the rights of Data Subjects.